carstenbauer/MonteCarlo.jl/docs/src/DQMC/scheduler.md

 `ReplicaPull()` is an experimental parallel update.
 Instead of synchronizing with another simulations it pulls a configuration asynchronously and uses that for a global update.
 This means that there is little waiting on other simulations, but configurations will be duplicated.

 This update cycles through a pool of connected workers.
 This pool can be of any size.
 Each simulation must make itself available for pulling via `connect(target_workers)`.
 The `target_workers` should generally be the workers the simulation wants to receive configurations from.
 When a simulation reaches the end it will automatically `disconnect(target_workers)`.

+### MPI Updates

+#### MPIReplicaExchange

+This is a MPI version of the replica exchange update.
+In this case `target` is an MPI rank.
+Much like the normal replica exchange update simulations need to be paired such that they request updates from each other.